 This is a good indication that something is wrong.
 They’re trying to hide it from you by doing it at night.

 There’s Always This Name That Rings a Bell

-Another way to find out something is going on in the cyber world is when you notice the same name cropping up over their social media accounts.
+Another sign that something is going on in the cyber world is when the same name appears on multiple social media accounts.

 If they keep cropping up from the same person, it could be a hint that cyber cheating is in play.

 The comments!
 They might be innocent- no one wants to reveal them all over social media.

 It can’t hurt to look at their social media profile once again to see who they are and where they fit into your spouse’s life.